ktoso/lambda-spec/README.md

 ![Example run](doc/example.png)

-As you can see, the failure reporing is not yet implemented (it's JUnits report - one passed test), this will be obviously replaced by an autonomous test runner within **LambdaTest**.
+As you can see, the failure reporing is not yet implemented (it's JUnits report - one passed test), this will be obviously replaced by an autonomous test runner within **LambdaSpec**.

 Requirements
 ------------